jurjen93/benfords_law/README.md

 Benford's law is a digit-law, which states that digits from numbers follow a specific frequency.
 This specific frequency has been observed in many numerical datasets, as discovered by Simon Newcomb and Frank Benford.
-You can find on [wikipedia] more information about this mysterious law.
+You can find on [wikipedia] more information about this "mysterious" law.

-Benford's law is a helpful tool to detect fraud, do science, or just investigate the quality of data.
+Benford's law is a helpful tool to detect fraud, do science, or just to investigate the quality of data.
 You can also read my [blog] on Towards Data Science with a summary of Benford's law and [this paper], where I used Benford's law to study digit patterns of the distances between stars in our Milky Way.